 Depart From Me, I Never Knew You – Matthew 7:23 (Watch) – No Christian Will Ever Hear Those Words

-The Religious Deception: Matthew 7:23 says “depart from me, I never knew you” often times is used to scare Christians by teaching that this verse is written to believers.
+The Religious Deception: Matthew 7:23 says “depart from me, I never knew you” oftentimes is used to scare Christians by teaching that this verse is written to believers.
 Many people also use verse 21 which says “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven”.
 But what is the real meaning behind this verse?
-Video explains it in the most simplest terms.
+This video explains it in the simplest terms.

 Today we see God is actually saying this to those that think they are the religious elite and place a focus on human performance (less sin, more works) to get right with God.
 Those are to people who God will tell to depart from Him.
 The problem in this verse is not a lack of works.
 It’s not outward sin.
 It’s inward sin (unbelief).
 They NEVER knew Jesus.
 Enjoy

 If you liked this video you may also enjoy these:

 Is too much grace a license to sin?

 Will Jesus Tell Believers to ‘Depart From Me’?

 What Did James Really Mean by ‘Faith Without Works is Dead’?